aking-a/mule-code-system/README.md

 ## Installation
 This will guide you to enable you to be able to install and build MULE with the codecolab plugin already installed.
 Please note that wsl2 and docker is slow and it will take time for the application to work properly if you are using a windows system.
-This is a known issue and is cause by windows and wsl2.
-I was unable to find a solution to this so I used ubuntu to run and build the MULE contianer.
+This is a known issue and is caused by windows and wsl2.
+I was unable to find a solution to this so I used ubuntu to run and build the MULE contianer, I would reccommned this approach to run and build the application if possible.
 1. Clone the repository:
     ```bash
     git clone https://github.com/aking-a/mule-code-system